ClanGenOfficial/clangen-docs/README.md

    ```
    docker run -p 8000:80 clangen-docs
    ```
 4. You can access the documentation at http://localhost:8000.
+Unlike with uv and Python, this site will *not* update when the files in `/docs` are changed.
+To update the site, you have to close the server, then rebuild the image and run the server again.